silphimon/webpage/content/publication/JRSSA/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Research Synthesis Methods*"
+publication: "In *Journal of the Royal Statistical Association, Series A*"
-publication_short: ""
+publication_short: "JRSSA"

 # abstract: